 Immunobiology Laboratory, Cancer Research UK, London Research Institute, London WC2A 3PX, UK.

 Interferons (IFNs) are critical for protection from viral infection, but the pathways linking virus recognition to IFN induction remain poorly understood.
 Plasmacytoid dendritic cells produce vast amounts of IFN-alpha in response to the wild-type influenza virus.
 Here, we show that this requires endosomal recognition of influenza genomic RNA and signaling by means of Toll-like receptor 7 (TLR7) and MyD88.
 Single-stranded RNA (ssRNA) molecules of nonviral origin also induce TLR7-dependent production of inflammatory cytokines.
 These results identify ssRNA as a ligand for TLR7 and suggest that cells of the innate immune system sense endosomal ssRNA to detect infection by RNA viruses.

-- Rapid evolution of Mexican H7N3 highly pathogenic avian influenza viruses in poultry 7 days ago
+- Human surveillance and phylogeny of highly pathogenic avian influenza A(H5N8) during an outbreak in poultry in South Africa, 2017 4 days ago

 - The burden of influenza and pneumonia mortality attributable to absolute humidity among elderly people in Chongqing, China, 2012-2018 4 days ago